Stress-free vet visits

 Start using a carrier

 If a carrier is necessary, get your pet used to being in and around it.
 Instead of hiding the carrier in a closet when not in use, leave the carrier out and place treats or toys inside to help it become a familiar and positive place.
 For many cats, the carrier coming out is a really good predictor of something unpleasant happening and the stress can start with trying to just get them in the carrier.
-Be mindful this takes time so it’s not one to be started a week before the trip, and certainly shouldn’t be trialed on the day of the visit.
+Be mindful this takes time so it’s not one to be started a week before the trip, and certainly shouldn’t be trialled on the day of the visit.
 The car ride can be a challenge.
 Remember that de-stressing the veterinary clinic trip means thinking of the whole experience, not just the time at the clinic.
 You can talk to your vet team about how to reduce the stress of being in, or even seeing the carrier.

 Waiting rooms – it’s a party!